JetBrains/teamcity-documentation/topics/configuring-schedule-triggers.md

 <tag-list of="chapter" mode="tree" depth="4"/>

 The _Schedule Trigger_ allows you to set the time when a build of the configuration will be run.
 The __[Builds Schedule](builds-schedule.md)__ page of the current project settings displays the configured build times.
-More than one schedule trigger can be added to a build configuration.
+More than one Schedule Trigger can be added to a build configuration.

 ## Triggering Conditions